espressif/esp-csi/examples/console_test/README.md

 I (1270104) app_main: <713> time: 1170 ms, rssi: -27, corr: 0.920, std: 0.047, std_avg: 0.009, std_max: 0.018, threshold: 0.017/1.500, trigger: 1/0, free_heap: 100672/137168
 ```

+> Note:
+> 1. Since the CSI for human detection in different environments is different, you need to configure the CSI threshold according to the actual test environment
+> 2. Property description:
+>    - **time:** Time to get the result of a Wi-Fi rader,
+>    - **rssi:** signal strength between two devices,
+>    - **corr:** correlation coefficient between subcarriers
+>    - **std:** covariance between subcarriers
+>    - **std_avg:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation
+>    - **std_max:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation
+>    - **threshold:** The first absolute threshold, the second is a relative threshold.
+>    When `std` > absolute threshold or `std`  > relative threshold * `std_avg`, human movement detection will be triggered.
+When human movement is detected, a log will be printed: `Someone is moving` and the LED light is on

 6. You can also print the original CSI data
 ```
 csi> csi -o